Indigenous Health Studies

 wāsākamā: Make a Circle Project

-The Indigenous Health Studies Program at the First Nations University of Canada partnered with Indigenous Services Canada (ISC) to create new courses/micro-credentials under a project called wāsākamā (“Make a Circle”).
+The Indigenous Health Program at the First Nations University of Canada (FNUniv) partnered with the First Nations and Inuit Health Branch of Indigenous Services Canada (ISC).
+It initiated three new programs under project called wāsākamā (“Make a Circle”).

 These credentials will also complement the Indigenous Birthing Support Worker Certificate program (IBWC) offered through FNUniv.